rahmatfaridi/rahmatfaridi/README.md

 - 👋 Hi, I’m @rahmatfaridi
 - 👀 I’m interested in mathematical modeling and statistics applied to all kinds of problems.
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on Algorithmic Trading / Machine Learning and new Startup projects and ideas
 - 📫 How to reach me ...

 <!---